 - Administering state and federal programs related to energy.

-Additionally, over the next year and a half, as directed by Senate Bill 191 of 2013, the energy division will be developing a revised 10-year statewide energy strategy, the aim of which is to:
+Additionally, as directed by Senate Bill 191 of 2013, the energy division is assisting with the development of a revised 10-year statewide energy strategy, the aim of which is to:

 - Provide forward-looking guidance on electric, gas, and thermal energy strategies.